MarinaAreias/amazon-clone-app/README.md

 - Firebase hosting
-  !-on the App.js--> React Router : multiple webpages on a sigle page app. served at one time but then gets plit based on the URL.(deal with logIn, checkOut, etc) --> npm install react-router-dom
+  !-on the App.js--> React Router : multiple webpages on a sigle page app. served at one time but then gets plit based on the URL.(deal with logIn, checkOut, etc).
+Going to diferent pages with out the need to refresh or reload!
+  --> npm install react-router-dom

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).